Makefile

 for unit tests, and @pytest.mark.integration

-Personally, I dont like this because it forces to add the markers on every tests, it will be a very heavy work, and once you forget to add the markers, your tests wont be runned, and you will never discover it.
-The common usage (maybe I’m wrong) that I saw on github is just to put different categories’ tests in different folders.
+for integration tests, etc. Personally, I don't like this because it forces to add the markers on every tests, it will be a very heavy work, and once you forget to add the markers, your tests wont be run, and you will never discover it.
+The common usage (maybe I'm wrong) that I saw on github is just to put different categories' tests in different folders.

-pytest -k expr
+pytest -k expr#

-You can use the -k command line option to specify an expression which implements a substring match on the test names
+You can use the -k command line option to specify an expression which implements a substring match on the test names or class names or file names

 instead of the exact match on markers that -m provides.
 This makes it easy to select tests based on their names.